tyronechrisharris/TyroneTime/README.md

-# ChronoStream: Real-time Adaptive Streaming (Local Network Tool)
+# TyroneTime: Real-time Clock & Connection Monitor (Local Network Tool)

-ChronoStream is a Next.js application designed to display a real-time millisecond-precision clock and a simulated RTSP client connection count.
+TyroneTime is a Next.js application designed to display a real-time millisecond-precision clock and a simulated RTSP client connection count.
 It's intended for use as an offline, local network tool for testing and monitoring systems.
 All configuration is handled locally via a `config.json` file.

 ## Core Features: